vitusventure/5thSRD/docs/gamemaster_rules/poisons.md

+description: Rules and descriptions governing poisons from the 5e SRD (System Reference Document).

 # Poisons
 Given their insidious and deadly nature, poisons are illegal in most societies but are a favorite tool among assassins, drow, and other evil creatures.